AdRoll/baker/content/en/docs/Components/Filters/TimestampRange.md

 ## Filter *TimestampRange*

 ### Overview
-Discard records if the value of a field containing a timestamp is out of the given time range (i.
-e StartDateTime <= value < EndDateTime)
+Discard records if the value of a field containing a timestamp is out of the given time range (i.e StartDateTime <= value < EndDateTime)

 ### Configuration